duracell80/midnight-sectors/README.md

 # Midnight Sectors (Readable OctaDecimal Hybrid)
 Time is messy and decimal time tricky.
-Midnight sectors is a decimal / hectosecond based unit of time measurement somewhere between Base 10 and Base 8 and somewhat relatable to Base 12.
+Midnight sectors is a decimal / hectosecond based unit of time measurement somewhere between Base 10 and Base 8 and somewhat relatable to the mundane sex·a·ges·i·mal system.
 It is a local and relative alternative to Swatch internet time (BMT) set around the calculation of 86,400 seconds per day thus a day will start at midnight @000 and end at midnight @864.
 Does this replace standard time?
 No, it's an overlay, the math underneath is about as Babylonian as David Grey at a traffic light.

 Throwback Thursday: https://www.youtube.com/watch?v=zI_SBAkdKzc